Araucaria angustifolia: Conservation

+Uses

-It is a popular garden tree in subtropical areas, planted for its unusual effect of the thick, 'reptilian' branches with a very symmetrical appearance.
+Araucaria angustifolia is a popular garden tree in subtropical areas, planted for its unusual effect of the thick, 'reptilian' branches with a very symmetrical appearance.

-The seeds, similar to large pine nuts, are edible, and are extensively harvested in southern Brazil (Paraná, Santa Catarina and Rio Grande do Sul states), an occupation particularly important for the region's small population of natives (the Kaingáng and other Southern Jê).
+The seeds of A. angustifolia, similar to large pine nuts, are edible, and are extensively harvested in southern Brazil (Paraná, Santa Catarina and Rio Grande do Sul states), an occupation particularly important for the region's small population of natives (the Kaingáng and other Southern Jê).
 The seeds, called pinhão [piˈɲɐ̃w] are popular as a winter snack.
 The city of Lages, in Santa Catarina, holds a popular pinhão fair, in which mulled wine and boiled Araucaria seeds are consumed.
 3400 t of seeds are collected annually in Brazil.

 It is also used as a softwood timber in stair treads and joinery.
 The species is widely used in folk medicine.

-A. angustifolia is grown as an ornamental plant in parks of towns and cities of Chile, from Santiago to Valdivia.
-It grows better in low altitudes than the local Araucaria araucana, hence its use as substitute in the Central Valley and coastal regions of Chile.
+While A. angustifolia is a main species and dominant in South Brazil, it's also grown as an ornamental plant in parks of towns and cities of Chile, from Santiago to Valdivia.
+It grows better in low altitudes than the local Araucaria araucana, hence its use as a substitute in the Central Valley and coastal regions of Chile.
 In some places like the town of Melipeuco A. angustifolia can be seen growing side by side with A. araucana.

 The hybrid Araucaria angustifolia × araucana is thought to have first arisen "in a plantation forestry environment in Argentina sometime in the late 19th or early 20th century".
 It is thus not a natural hybrid as there are more than 1000 km between the natural stands of the two species.